Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 [ Provide example of lengthy description and a concise version of that message]

-#### Capitilization &amp; Punctuation
+#### Capitalization &amp; Punctuation

-__Use Sentence Style Capitlization__
+__Use Sentence Style Capitalization__

-nVision utilizes sentence style captilization in its text.
-This includes titles, Headings, labels, menu items, navigation, toolbars etc.
+nVision utilizes sentence style capitalization in its text.
+This includes titles, Headings, labels, menu items, navigation, tool-bars etc.

 __Brand specific names__